hasanmoudud/geocompr/main.md

 #>  [1] 11 21 22 23 31 41 42 43 52 71 81 82 90 95
 ```

-When reprojecting categorical raster, we need to ensure that our new estimated values would still have values of our original classes.
+When reprojecting categorical rasters, the estimated values must be the same as those of the original.
 This could be done using the nearest neighbor method (`ngb`).
-In this method, value of the output cell is calculated based on the nearest cell center of the input raster.
+This method assigns new cell values to the nearest cell center of the input raster.

-For example, we want to change the CRS to WGS 84.
-It can be desired when we want to visualize a raster data on top of a web basemap, such as the Google or OpenStreetMap map tiles.
+An example is reprojecting `cat_raster` to WGS84, a geographic CRS well suited for web mapping.
 The first step is to obtain the proj4 definition of this CRS, which can be done using the [http://spatialreference.org](http://spatialreference.org/ref/epsg/wgs-84/) webpage.
-The second and last step is to define the reprojection method in the `projectRaster()` function, which in case of categorical data is the nearest neighbor method (`ngb`):
+The final step is to reproject the raster with the `projectRaster()` function which, in the case of categorical data, uses the nearest neighbor method (`ngb`):

 ```r